avinashvaidya09/product-management-apis/README.md

 ## Testing API through postman or insomnia

+1. Go to the product-management-xsuaa service instance and create a service key.
+This will contain the credentials which you will use in the below steps.

-1. Import the collection which I have provided in the resources folder.
+2. Import the collection which I have provided in the resources folder.

-2. Get your own base urls and client id and client secret.
+3. Get your own base urls and client id and client secret.
 I have externalized the urls and credentials as it is not safe to check it in the repo.

-3. Get the token.
+4. Get the access token.

-4. Execute the request to the app router and/or to direct api.
+5. Execute the request to the app router and/or to direct api.
 IMPORTANT:
     - When calling the API through app router, ensure you put the bearer token in "x-approuter-authorization" header.
     - When calling the API directly, ensure you put the bearer token in the "Authorization" header.